thenrio/cant/README.markdown

 How do I define a list of rules ?
 =================================

-First, choose where you want to define your list, and what information they will need have at hand
+First, choose where you want to define your list, and what information they will need

 This can be any existing class, or a new one